MIO: A Foundation Model on Multimodal Tokens

 \section{Experiments}

-In this section, we present our quantitative evaluation results across various domains: image-related tasks (\S\ref{sec:image-experiments}), speech-related tasks (\S\ref{sec:speech-experiments}), and video-related tasks (\S\ref{sec:video-experiments}).
-Due to the lack of benchmarks for several advanced and emergent abilities of any-to-any multimodal LLMs, we also provide numerous qualitative demonstrations (\S\ref{sec:demos}) to demonstrate these capabilities.
-We refer the reader to Appendix \ref{appx:eval-details} for more details, including the decoding hyperparameters and prompt templates.
+In this section, we first report our scores on MME-Unify~\citep{xie2025mme-unify}, a widely used leaderboard for evaluating the multimodal performance of any-to-any MLLMs.
+Subsequently, we present our quantitative evaluation across various domains: image-related tasks (\S\ref{sec:image-experiments}), speech-related tasks (\S\ref{sec:speech-experiments}), and video-related tasks (\S\ref{sec:video-experiments}).
+Due to the lack of benchmarks for several advanced and emergent abilities of any-to-any multimodal LLMs, we provide qualitative demonstrations (\S\ref{sec:demos}) demonstrating these capabilities.
+The decoding hyperparameters and prompt templates are shown in Appendix \ref{appx:eval-details}.